jiayue-xu/cs144/sponge/writeups/lab1.md

-Lab 0 Writeup
+Lab 1 Writeup
 =============

 My name: [jiayue-xu]

-This lab took me about [5] hours to do.
+This lab took me about [10] hours to do.
 I [did/did not] attend the lab session.

-My secret code from section 2.1 was: [code here]
+Program Structure and Design of the StreamReassembler:
+[deque]

+Implementation Challenges:
+[index transform & edge conditions]

+Remaining Bugs:
+[]

 - Optional: I had unexpected difficulty with: [describe]